 The fill rate indicates how well you’re able to fulfill the demand.
 It is the percentage of orders that are immediately available at the time of ordering.

 If you’re not able to fulfill the demand, this percentage will go down.
 And it will mean that you’re failing to meet customers’ needs and expectations.

 Fill Rate = Number of products provided ÷ Number of products ordered

-Use this metric to measure how effective your operations are and optimize them for better customer satisfaction.
+Use this inventory KPI to measure how effective your operations are and optimize them for better customer satisfaction.